 - Add Shaoxing wine, light soy sauce, and sugar.
 Simmer and stir until the onion turns tender.
 It takes about 10 minutes or so.
 The sauce can be easily burned, so make sure to keep the heat low and stir the sauce constantly to ensure even cooking.

-- Store the sauce in an airtight jar in the fridge for 2 weeks to a month.
+- Store the sauce in an airtight jar in the fridge for 2 to 3 months.

 Hi Maggie